BenEngbers/RBaseX/README.md

 ## Revision history

 Version 1.0.0: 2021-12-10
-* Opening the socket as non-blocking and adapting the code for reading, execution time for the tests is reduced from 116 seconds to 2 secondes.
+* Open the socketConnection as non-blocking.
+Execution time for the tests has reduced from 116 seconds to 2 seconds.

 Version 0.9.2: 2021-12-05
 * Complete rewrite